bmeurant/technical-docs/software-architecture/security/authentication.md

 ### OAuth (Open Authorization) and OpenID Connect (OIDC)

-These are often used together but serve distinct purposes.
+These are open standards that work together to provide secure delegated access.
-*   **OAuth:** An open standard for **authorization** (access delegation).
-It allows a user to grant a third-party application limited access to their resources on another service without sharing credentials.
+*   **[[oauth|OAuth 2.0]]**: A framework for delegating **authorization**.
+It allows an application to obtain limited access to a user's account without exposing their credentials.
+For a detailed explanation, see the `[[oauth]]` page.
-*   **OpenID Connect (OIDC):** An identity layer built on top of the OAuth 2.0 protocol.
-OIDC enables clients to verify the identity of the end-user based on the authentication performed by an Authorization Server.
-It is primarily for **authentication**.
+*   **OpenID Connect (OIDC)**: An identity layer built on top of OAuth 2.0.
+It focuses on **authentication**, allowing a client to verify a user's identity based on the authentication performed by an Authorization Server.

 ### Certificate-Based Authentication